srirangav/qlZipInfo/README.txt

 History:

+    v1.2.1  - update to libarchive v.3.6.2
-    v1.2.0  - Updates for Xcode 14.1, add instructions for
+    v1.2.0  - updates for Xcode 14.1, add instructions for
               installation through Homebrew
     v1.1.11 - add support for some Stuffit files v1.1.10 - update to libarchive v.3.6.1 and lzma headers from